I'm a paragraph. Click here to add your own text and edit me. It's easy.

 CORONADO 92

-Six characters have a week to solve their lives while a serial killer stalks the neighborhood.
+Six characters have a week to solve critical life issues while a serial killer stalks

 R E V I E W S